oligot/epm/doc/json.md

 The `commit-ish` can be any tag, sha, or branch which can be supplied as an argument to `git checkout`.
 The default is `master`.

+## engines

+You can specify the version of Eiffel that your stuff works on:

+    { "engines" : { "ise" : ">=7.0" } }

+And, like with dependencies, if you don't specify the version (or if you specify "\*" as the version), then any version of Eiffel will do.

+Note that this field is advisory only.

+## os

+You can specify which operating systems your module will run on:

+    "os" : [ "windows", "unix" ]

 ## SEE ALSO

 * epm-install(1)